 Just Another Saturday Night:- Marv wakes up surrounded by dead bodies and unable to remember what happened.
 The Long Bad Night:- Johnny arrives in Sin City, a hotshot on a streak of luck at the gaming machines.
 He enters into a card game up against Senator Roark and succeeds in cleaning up the table.
 For having humiliated the senator in such a fashion, Roark’s goons brutally beat Johnny and then go after his woman.
-A Dame to Kill For:- Working as a private investigator, Dwight McCarthy is contacted by Eva Lord, a woman he would rather forget for her betrayals but who still stirs the memory of lust in him.
+A Dame to Kill For:- Working as a private investigator, Dwight McCarthy is contacted by Eva Lord.
+He would rather forget her for her betrayals but she still stirs lust in him.
 As they renew their heated affair, she begs his help in freeing her from Damien Lord, the wealthy man she married who treats her brutally.
 After going in to kill Damien, Dwight discovers that Eva has manipulated him for her own purposes.
 Nancy’s Last Dance:- Disturbed by the murder of her father and haunted by his ghost, Nancy Callahan becomes angry and turns to drink, while plotting her revenge against Senator Roark.

 Sin City (1991-2000) was one of the most celebrated graphic novels from the cult figure of Frank Miller.
 Director Robert Rodriguez, riding high on works such as From Dusk Till Dawn (1996) and the Spy Kids films, persuaded Miller to not only grant him the rights to Sin City but also sign on as co-director.
 The result was the astonishing Sin City (2005), a quartet of hard-boiled film noir tales set around the shared title venue featuring interwoven characters.
 Miller’s dialogue conflated the purple prose of writers like Raymond Chandler and Mickey Spillane until the milieu burned like the taste of old cigarettes.
 Even more amazing was the directorial style that Rodriguez and Miller employed, all black-and-white with occasional flashes of colour and the film frame designed in a highly stylised way that resembled a comic-book panel.
 The film still remains Robert Rodriguez’s finest work to date.

-Rodriguez has been promising two Sin City sequels ever since the original came out.
-Perpetually announced and seeming to have to fight for time among the multiple running series that Rodriguez has going on at the same time – the Spy Kids series, the Machete series – it has taken nearly a decade for us to get the second instalment.
-Most of the principals have returned, although some of the roles have been recast, with Josh Brolin inheriting Clive Owen’s shoes and the memorable Devon Aoki having been replaced by the lesser Jamie Chung.
-Moreover, both Brittany Murphy and Michael Clarke Duncan have died in the interim – her role is written out but Clarke has been recast with Dennis Haysbert.
+Robert Rodriguez had promised two Sin City sequels ever since the original came out.
+Perpetually announced and seeming to have to fight for time among the multiple running series that Rodriguez has going on at the same time – the Spy Kids series, the Machete series – it took nearly a decade for us to get the second instalment here.
+Most of the principals have returned, although some of the roles have been recast, with Josh Brolin inheriting Clive Owen’s shoes and the memorable Devon Aoki having been replaced by Jamie Chung.
+Moreover, both Brittany Murphy and Michael Clarke Duncan have died in the interim – her role is written out but Clarke’s part has been recast with Dennis Haysbert.

-That said, in any other director’s hands, some of the stylistic effects that get pulled off would be amazing – the images of two mirror images of a nude Eva Green coming together in mid-air as she dives into a pool; a love scene between Eva Green and Josh Brolin that turns the cliched image of venetian blinds across their bodies into an artform; Mickey Rourke struggling to remember and his reminisces of a car chase where the vehicles circle around his giant head.
+That said, in any other director’s hands, some of the stylistic effects that get pulled off would be amazing – mirror images of a nude Eva Green coming together in mid-air as she dives into a pool; a love scene between Eva Green and Josh Brolin that turns the cliched image of venetian blinds across their bodies into an artform; Mickey Rourke struggling to remember and his reminisces of a car chase where the vehicles circle in miniature around his giant head.

 Unlike Sin City, A Dame to Kill For is less cleancut in terms of being an anthology.
 The backbone of the film is Frank Miller’s six-issue story A Dame to Kill For (1993-4).
 For the film, several other stories have been added to the mix with the brief Just Another Saturday Night with Marvin waking up unable to remember anything.
-Miller has also created two original stories for the film – the longer The Long Bad Night with Joseph Gordon-Levitt as a cocky gambler coming up against Powers Boothe’s corrupt senator and a lesser piece, Nancy’s Last Dance, which acts more like a coda to the show about Nancy’s obsession with revenge for her father.
-Unlike the first film, there is less the sense of an anthology than there is of a long interwound narrative of two principal stories with some occasional side detours.
+Miller has also created two original stories for the film – the longer The Long Bad Night with Joseph Gordon-Levitt as a cocky gambler coming up against Powers Boothe’s corrupt senator and a lesser piece, Nancy’s Last Dance, which acts more like a coda to the show about Nancy’s obsession with revenge for her father’s murder.
+Unlike the first film, there is less the sense of an anthology here than we get a long interwound narrative of two principal stories with some occasional side detours.

-Unlike the original with its yellow-faced cannibal killers and its brutally over-the-top ultra-violence, A Dame to Kill For reads more as a straight crime/film noir in its various tales and less as a fantastic work.
+Unlike the original with its yellow-faced cannibal killers and its brutally over-the-top ultra-violence, A Dame to Kill For reads more as a straight crime/film noir and less as a fantastic work.
 There is the brief appearance of a ghost of Bruce Willis, although we cannot be sure if this is simply the literalisation of people’s imaginations.
-Nevertheless, the surrealistically hyper-realised city and visuals of both films places them at least into being films that are highly fantastical in nature.
+Nevertheless, the surrealistically hyper-realised city and visuals of both films makes them films that are still highly fantastical in nature.

 Other Frank Miller adaptations include:-300 (2007), Zack Snyder’s adaptation of his graphic novel about the Greco-Persian wars of the Fifth Century B.C..
 Miller on his own subsequently went onto direct a film based on the cult comic-book The Spirit (2008) using the same extraordinary visual style here.
 Miller also worked as screenwriter on both RoboCop 2 (1990) and RoboCop 3 (1993).
 There was also the animated adaptations of Miller’s classic graphic novels with Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012) and Batman: The Dark Knight Returns Part II (2013).
 The film adaptations of Daredevil (2003) and Elektra (2005) were also substantially based on his comic-book interpretations of the characters.